hackdefend/hackdefend.github.io/_posts/2022-04-28-Jupyter-notebook-for-security-analysts.md

-### Most noisy evidence
+### Reducing noisy evidence

-Sometimes, it requires tuning only one IP to reduce most of the noise.
-Below code extract the most noisy evidence (IP, Domain, Endpoint) causing offenses to fire.
+Sometimes, Offenses require tuning for only one or two evidences to reduce most of the noise.
+Below code extracts the most noisy evidence causing offenses to fire.

 ```python